-Ok, so the idea of me giving life advice to anyone (even myself) is totally cringeworthy and frankly laughable, but I just turned 27, which feels scarily adult for some reason and it’s got me thinking about my journey over the last few years.
-I think when I was younger this always seemed the age where you should probably have your shit together and big adulting steps are on the horizon.
-Of course, I do not have my shit together but more important I’ve realised that no one does, no matter what their age.
+Ok, so the idea of me giving life advice to anyone (even myself) is totally cringe-worthy and frankly laughable, but I just turned 27, which feels scarily adult for some reason and it’s got me thinking about my journey over the last few years.
+I remember when I was younger, this always seemed the age where you should probably have your shit together, and significant adulting steps are on the horizon.
+Of course, I do not have my shit together but more important I’ve realized that no one does, no matter what their age.

 Here are a few pieces of advice/things I would tell my younger, fresh out of uni, self if I had the chance.
 Of course, no spoilers because where would be the fun in that!
 Oh, and I’m in no way regretting the decisions younger me made because, if I had the chance to do it all again I doubt I’d change a thing.

 Save some money, even just a little bit, every month.

 Start saving it now, it will really help, oh man you don’t even realise how much it’ll help.
 There’ll come a time when you have big plans on the horizon and having to save a significant chunk of money each month to fund them is not ideal.
 If I’d started saving even just £50 a month when I first started working then not only would I be under less pressure to save now, but I could have probably had even more adventures along the way.

 You know those girls you work with and get drunk with on the weekend?
 Treasure them.
 They are going to become your family.

 You will see each other through new jobs, moves (some even out of the city sob), breakups and makeups, heartbreaks and new loves.
 There will be times when you put a boy ahead of them.
 That’s ok they’ll still be there for you (but don’t take that for granted).
 Open your heart to them and bare your soul, share stories over far too much wine and cheese, and scream Disney songs together in a kitchen at 3 am.
 They are undoubtedly going to be some of the great loves of your life.